Kennyc222/MResPythonDataFiles/README.md

 Here are the files for used:

 ## 30 Doradus (30 Dor)
-30 Dor (UMS, Upper Main Sequence Stars ) clusters only 30 Dor (UMS, Upper Main Sequence Stars and RGB, Red Giant Branch ) clusters 30 Dor (UMS, Upper Main Sequence Stars ) clusters TreeCorr (in ASCII format) only 30 Dor (UMS, Upper Main Sequence Stars and RGB, Red Giant Branch ) TreeCorr (in ASCII format) clusters
+-30 Dor (UMS, Upper Main Sequence Stars ) clusters only -30 Dor (UMS, Upper Main Sequence Stars and RGB, Red Giant Branch ) clusters -30 Dor (UMS, Upper Main Sequence Stars ) clusters TreeCorr (in ASCII format) only -30 Dor (UMS, Upper Main Sequence Stars and RGB, Red Giant Branch ) TreeCorr (in ASCII format) clusters

 ## Westerlund 1 (Wd1)
-Wd1 original distance
+-Wd1 original distance
-Wd1 in the LMC projected distance simulated Wd1 with ideal clsuters in terms of stars distribution at the original distance simulated Wd1 with ideal clsuters in terms of stars distribution at the LMC distance
+-Wd1 in the LMC projected distance
+-Simulated Wd1 with ideal clsuters in terms of stars distribution at the original distance -Simulated Wd1 with ideal clsuters in terms of stars distribution at the LMC distance

 I have both modified TreeCorr and HaloTools, feel free to use them!